-Consumer Reports magazine, with approximately 4.5 million print subscribers and more than one million subscribers to its online site ConsumerReports.org, regularly carries articles on health-related topics, including federal and state consumer protection laws, policies and programs.
-Consumer Reports ranks 7th nationally among print periodicals in terms of number of subscriptions.
+Consumer Reports magazine, with approximately 4.5 million print subscribers and more than one million subscribers to our online site ConsumerReports.org, regularly carries articles on health-related topics, including federal and state consumer protection laws, policies and programs.
+Consumer Reports ranks 7th nationally among print periodicals for the number of subscriptions.